 There is no specific requirement in the text of the Convention to establish quotas to limit the trade in CITES-listed species.
-But the use of export quotas has become such an effective tool for the regulation of international trade in wild fauna and flora that Parties to CITES adopted, at the 14th meeting of the Conference of the Parties (The Hague, 2007), Resolution Conf.
+Nevertheless, the use of export quotas has become such an effective tool for the regulation of international trade in wild fauna and flora that, at its 14th meeting (The Hague, 2007), the Conference of the Parties adopted Resolution Conf.
 14.7 (Rev. CoP15) on Management of nationally established export quotas.

-Export quotas are usually established by each Party (member State) unilaterally but they can also be set by the Conference of the Parties, and they generally relate to a calendar year (1 January to 31 December).
+Export quotas are usually established by each Party unilaterally, but they can also be set by the Conference of the Parties, and they generally relate to a calendar year (1 January to 31 December).

 When a country sets its own national export quotas for CITES species, it should inform the Secretariat [see Resolution Conf.
-12.3 (Rev. CoP15)], which in turn informs the Parties.
+12.3 (Rev. CoP18)], which in turn informs the Parties.
 Early each year, the Secretariat publishes a Notification to the Parties containing the explanatory notes on the export quotas of which it has been informed.
-The list of annual export quotas since 2000 are provided below:
+The list of annual export quotas since 2000 is provided below:

 Except for the year 2000, they exclude the sturgeon quotas which are available here.

 The quotas specified in the Appendices are usually established only when there are concerns about a species transferred from Appendix I to Appendix II.
 In this case, the quotas are specified in annotations to Appendices I and II.
-The Conference of the Parties has provided relevant guidance in Resolution Conf.
-9.24 (Rev. CoP15) Annex 4 (Criteria for amendment of Appendices I and II) and in Resolution Conf.
-11.21 (Rev. CoP15) (Use of annotations in Appendices I and II).
+The Conference of the Parties has provided relevant guidance in Annex 4 to Resolution Conf.
+9.24 (Rev. CoP17) (Criteria for amendment of Appendices I and II) and in Resolution Conf.
+11.21 (Rev. CoP18) (Use of annotations in Appendices I and II).